Semi-Classical Treatment

 - The reduced mass comes from the definition of the holes.
 At the isotropic band maximum the energy dispersion can be thought of as quadratic function which can be approximated as: \(\varepsilon(k) \approx \varepsilon(k_{0}) - A(k-k_{0})\).
 It is found from the Taylor expansion of the energy dispersion.
 From here one can represent \(A=\hbar^{2}/2m^{\ast}\), however, the actural value of \(A\) is \(A=\frac{\partial^{2} \varepsilon(k)}{\partial k^{2}}\).
 At the band minimum it is positive hence the electrons are present at band minimum and at band maximum it is negative, hence holes are present at band maximum.

-- The trajectory on the real space is found by just rotating the momentum space trajectory, by \(\pi/2\) anti-clockwise and scaling \(\hbar c/eH\).
+- The trajectory of electrons in the real space can be found by rotating the trajectory in the momentum space by \(\pi/2\) in the anti-clockwise direction.
+It can be found from the equation involving \(\hbar \dot{k}\), and writing \(\dot{k}=dk/dt\) and \(v=dr/dt\).

-- If one knows the trajectory of the electrons in the momentum space, then time period can be calculated.
-The time period is proportional to the length of trajectory.
-Moreover, if one knows the function of the trajectory \(A(k_{z}, \varepsilon)\) one can take the differentiation of the this function to get the time period: $$T(ε, kz) = \frac{ℏ2c}{e H} \frac{∂ A(ε, kz)}{∂ ε}.
+- Trajectory of electron also gives the time period of electron to traverse the closed Fermi surface, corresponding to the single energy.
+The time period is related to the total area closed inside the trajectory of the electrons.
+It is a function of energy and the \(k_{z}\) cut of the fermi surface: $$T(ε, kz) = \frac{ℏ2c}{e H} \frac{∂ A(ε, kz)}{∂ ε}.
 It shows that the time period is inversely proportional to the applied field \(H\), and directly proportional to the trajectory in the momentum space.

 - If apart from magnetic field, electric field is also applied to the system then the shape of the trajectory of the electron will remain same as in the magnetic field.
 The only difference is that, now the trajectory will start to slide on the plane perpendicular to the magnetic field, and along the direction perpendicular to both magnetic and electric field.